xdpirate/gamehorizon/README.md

 * PHP
 * MySQL

+## Security
+There is currently zero security measures implemented.
+You can use `.htaccess` based authentication or make sure the application isn't exposed outside your local network.

 ## Database credentials

 You need to create `credentials.php` in the same directory as `index.php`, and populate it with the following: